dereuromark/cakephp-queue/docs/README.md

 $queuedJobsTable->createJob('Email', $data);
 ```

 This will sent a plain email.
+Each settings key must have a matching setter method on the Email class.

 If you want a templated email, you need to pass view vars instead of content:
 ```php